-In our modern day world, technology is predominantly used to accomplish other tasks; it is vital our pupils have a secure understanding of the range of technology available and the benefits or drawbacks of these.
-It is also imperative that they understand how to remain safe whilst using this technology: there are constant changes in technology that leads to many people being unknowingly vulnerable.
-On the other hand, these continuous changes also encourage a natural curiosity in children and we aspire to nurture this through their time at St Mary’s.
+In our modern-day world, technology is predominantly used to accomplish other tasks; it is vital that our pupils have a secure understanding of the range of technology available and the benefits and drawbacks of the different technology available.
+We also try to encourage a natural curiosity in children and we aspire to nurture this throughout their time at St Mary’s.

-Our Computing curriculum will give our pupils an extensive range of experiences and skills, which we hope will inspire a passion for technology and interest in the STEM subjects in their future education.
+We work hard at St Mary’s to ensure that our Computing curriculum gives our pupils an extensive range of experiences and skills, which we hope will inspire a passion for technology and interest in the STEM subjects in their future education.
 It will also help them to connect with others and be a part of an online community in a safe and secure way, allowing them to use the amazing technology we have to enhance their life and gain knowledge of the world around them.

 Computing Documents